Akira0835/NyannkoStage/README.md

 Thanks to the https://battlecats-db.com/, where I spider all the data from their website.

-readme.txt will take more details about each function and the project process.
+readme.txt will talk more details about each function and the project process.